tcheukueppoo/maat/docs/maat.md

 ## Mutability Trait

-The mutability of an object can be set at the time of its allocation by using the immutable trait `:im`, this way of making an object immutable is very unusual but can be very useful in certain scenarios.
-Consider the following
+The mutability of an object can be set at the time of its allocation by using the immutable trait `:i`, this way of making an object immutable is very unusual but can be very useful in certain scenarios.
+Consider the following code:
-code:

 ```
 our c :i = {